HemingwayLee/test/tmp/README.md

 * passion and excitement in sharing their expertise
 * ability to concisely summarize and express multilevel ideas without getting bogged down in the details or going off track

-# supervised vs unsupervised

-# Name the ML algorithm

-# ROC curve

-# Precision and recall

-# regularization

-# Regression vs Classification

-# Handling missing data

-# Accuracy is low during training

-# Accuracy is high during training, but it is low during testing

-# Which feature is important

-# Are you collecting features you need to do classification